 I did pack pyjamas for the kids in case we wanted to get them changed on the plane but to be honest it felt like too much of a faff so we didn’t end up using them.
 I think for a small baby or young toddler it could help signal to them that it’s bedtime though – anything to help them sleep on the plane!

 If you’re wondering what sort of clothes to pack for Australia, consider the season and the location you’re going to.
-I’m often asked what to pack for Australia in winter.
+I’m often asked what to pack for Australia in winter or what to pack for Australia in autumn.
 In Queensland (and in many other states and territories), for instance, year-round you can wear sandals, shorts, dresses and t-shirts.
 In winter, it’s helpful to have jeans, a hoodie, socks and shoes or trainers/runners as well (you’ll still likely spend a lot of time in shorts and t-shirt but it does get cooler at nights).
-If you’re heading somewhere that gets colder, like Tasmania, you’ll likely need to take a coat or jacket.
+If you’re heading somewhere that gets colder like Tasmania or Victoria, you’ll likely need to take a coat or jacket.
 (Coats aren’t something we wear in Queensland often although you might want to pack a rain mac and umbrella too).

 Swimwear and sarongs are essentials to pack in your suitcase no matter what time of the year you’re travelling to Australia.
 Although you can go shopping when you arrive in Australia, it’s helpful to have some swimmers ready to go in case you want to hit the beach or pool before you’ve had chance to go around the shops.
 A sun protection top/rash vest/rashie is also important for your kids to protect them from the sun.
 (If you bring one with you, you can shop for more when you get here).

 Suitcase packing list: Australia Travel essentials